Beth Foreman

 (Now please don’t misunderstand me.
 I believe it’s good for girls to hear the message that they can be anything they want to be.
 I know well the message that women often had and still have limited choices.
 My high school aptitude test said that if I were a guy, I should study architecture.
 But I was not a guy, so I ought to study floral design.
 I’m not joking.
 Anyway, I listened to my wise father as well as Helen Reddy.
 I studied journalism.)

-But sometimes I kidnap the Proverbs 31 woman and hold her hostage.
+Sometimes I kidnap the Proverbs 31 woman and hold her hostage.

-She is the epitome of the 21st century woman.
+Upon first reading, she is the epitome of the 21st century woman.
 She did it all: she was extraordinary, she made her bed coverings and that was after she fed the poor in town, she woke up while it was still dark and put food on the table — food that she grew and harvested and cooked, and she put her hand to the distaff* and doesn’t waste time.
 I imagine she smiled always, patted her children on the head and said things like “sweet child” and “of course, you can help mommy” all the time.

 Perfect mom, perfect wife, perfect friend, businesswoman, volunteer, seamstress.
 And on top of all that?
 She feared the Lord.